orangci/notes/src/nix-sucks.md

     - [NixOS Flake Templates](https://github.com/NixOS/templates)
     - [nix-shorts](https://github.com/justinwoo/nix-shorts)
 2. ***Steep*** learning curve.[^2]
 3. NixOS is very different from other Linux distributions.
 The problems you face will be niche, poorly documented, and you'll struggle.
-Things that work on Ubuntu won't work on Nix.
+Things that work on Arch won't work on Nix.
 4. Massive time sink.
 5. Refer to [Hlissner's thoughts on NixOS](https://github.com/hlissner/dotfiles?tab=readme-ov-file#frequently-asked-questions).